shredder67/DSS-cource/README.md

-# Desicion Support Systems - Part II
+# Deсision Support Systems - Part II

 This repository consists of my code notes for DSS course, which contents are mostly about classic approaches in data exploration and analysis.